 Your employees can benefit from seeing the results of your customer satisfaction surveys.
 Remember, the results aren’t there for you or the management to beat up on the employees.
 Engage them in the conversation about the results and get their side of the story.

 You’re going to get two benefits from this process:

 - Your employees will be more engaged in business.
 They will know how their efforts impact the lives of customers.

 - They will give you deeper insights into how to improve on those results.

 Conduct surveys regularly and analyze scores to keep a track of progress.
 Connect the efforts with the results of CSAT surveys.
-Keep in touch with passives and detractors so that you don’t lose out them to your competitors.
-Make sure you convey them that you are working on improving their experience.
+Keep in touch with passives and detractors so that you don’t lose out on them to your competitors.
+Make sure you convey to them that you are working on improving their experience.